-Dorpers were created in South Africa in 1942 by crossing imported Dorset Horn Rams onto Persian Black Headed Ewes thus creating a hardy, prolific, milky breed with excellent vigour and maternal traits.
+Dorpers were created in South Africa in 1942, by crossing imported Dorset Horn rams with Persian Black-headed ewes, thus creating a hardy, prolific, milky breed with excellent vigour and maternal traits.

-A breed standard and society were set up in 1950 and it is from these standards that the modern Dorper sheep has derived from.
-Along the way White sheep were produced which in turn became, understandably, White Dorpers.
-A breed Society for White Dorpers was recognised in 1959, but eventually both came under a single Society.
+A breed standard and society were set up in 1950 and it is from these standards that the modern Dorper sheep has derived.
+Along the way white sheep were produced, which in turn understandably became White Dorpers.
+A breed society for White Dorpers was recognised in 1959, but eventually both variants came under a single society.

 The first group of Dorpers brought into the UK were imported in 2004 from New Zealand, by Mrs Bernadette Dowling.
-Followed by various imports of Embryos originally from New Zealand with others later from Canada and more recently from Australia along with Semen imports.
-There have also been animals imported from Germany – The Dorper in the UK is a very young breed and no doubt will differ slightly in the future compared to its South African descendants.
+These were followed by various imports of embryos, originally from New Zealand, with others from Canada later, and more recently from Australia along with semen imports.
+There have also been animals imported from Germany – the Dorper is a very young breed in the UK, and will no doubt differ slightly in the future compared to its South African descendants.